TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 Now that we have the tools, here are some tips to prevent hurting ourselves.

 ### Shared JFixture
-It might be tempting to create a globals, but try not to.
+It might be tempting to create globals, but try not to.
-It's not worth the hours of debugging when you accidentally end up with the wrong fixtured data because another test customised in a counter-productive way.
+It's not worth the hours of debugging when you accidentally end up with the wrong fixtured data because another test customised it in a counter-productive way.
 ```kotlin
 val fixture = JFixture()
 // or